The battle for your wrist is on. But what should you look for in a smartwatch? Use these tips to pick the best device for your needs and budget.

 Most Android Wear devices have a heart rate monitor built in, but we haven't found them to be as reliable as dedicated fitness trackers.
 The Apple Watch heart rate sensor proved more accurate in our testing.

 Do you want to make calls from your wrist?
 The Apple Watch lets you do that if you have your phone nearby.
-The Gear S2 has this capability as well, but just the version with built-in 3G ($99 on AT&T with 2-year contract).
+The Gear S3 Frontier goes one better, with built-in LTE, so you can potentially leave your phone at home.
 AT&T’s NumberSync feature lets you use the same number on your phone and the watch, and your phone doesn't need to be nearby or turned on.

 Huawei also showed off the ability to make and receive calls on Android Wear from the new Huawei Watch, which carries an onboard mic and speaker.
 Note that while the Apple Watch and Guess Connect Smartwatch also make calls, the volume doesn't get very loud.
 We prefer to use the built-in mic for voice commands.